 There are several ways you can get involved.
-Whether its donating your old bicycle, coming to our meet ups to help us fix bicycles for people in need (whatever your skill level may be!), bringing your own bicycle to work on, or simply coming to meet new people and to share a meal, YOU are welcomed to be a part of this community.
-Your gifts are valued and needed whatever they may be.
+Whether its donating your old bicycle, coming to our co-ops to help us fix bicycles for people in need (whatever your skill level may be!), bringing your own bicycle to work on, or simply coming to meet new people and to share a meal, YOU are welcome to be a part of this community.
+YOUR GIFTS are valued and needed whatever they may be.
 Check out our events info below or contact us to learn more about how you can get involved.
 Learn more ➝

 Come out to one of Re-Cycle Macon’s monthly co ops to: receive guidance and tools to fix your own bicycle, the opportunity to earn a bicycle of your own, help us to work on bicycles for people in need, or just for a free meal and to meet new people.
 There are no expectations for your presence; we hope you will be a part of building community.
 Our next co-ops are scheduled for Thursday nights at 6 PM: June 27, August 22, September 26, October 24 & November 21 in the fellowship hall of Centenary Church located at 1185 Ash St. Check out photos from our last meet up.